By: Stephanie Hagan on March 6th, 2023

 Now that you know who you can sell to, where do you find opportunities to sell on the GSA Schedule?
 As a GSA Schedule contractor, you have access to several tools and platforms to search for opportunities and advertise on.

-Two important tools to locate contract opportunities are GSA eBuy and beta.SAM.
-GSA eBuy is an online procurement tool where government buyers can post a Request for Quote (RFQ) and set deadlines for proposals.
+Two important tools to locate contract opportunities are GSA eBuy and SAM.gov.
+GSA eBuy is an online procurement tool where government buyers can post contract opportunities and set deadlines for proposals.
 As a contractor, you will be able to view relevant opportunities for your business.
-Beta.SAM has taken over FedBizOpps and is now the authoritative location for finding contracting opportunities.
-When the GSA MAS Consolidation is complete, beta.SAM will become the official U.S. government website for those who make, receive, and manage federal contract awards.
+SAM.gov is the authoritative location for finding contracting opportunities.

-Why Should I Sell on the GSA Schedule?
+Why Should I Sell through a GSA Schedule?

 The GSA MAS program is one of the largest purchasing programs in the world and is the premier acquisition vehicle for the federal government.
 GSA Schedule purchases represent approximately 21% of all federal procurement spending which accounts for about $42 billion a year.
 Through the GSA Schedule, government buyers can find almost anything, from hourly IT services to gel pens and electric golf carts, making it a popular marketplace for government agencies.